graylan0/neo-gpt-humoid/README.md

 ![Screenshot from 2023-03-04 11-31-53](https://user-images.githubusercontent.com/34530588/222917629-f924f140-a503-4ef6-ba9d-e9d8ccef15c5.png)

-We took Neo GPT hacked it up and put thoughts.txt into it.
-To inject thoughts.
-Enjoy.

-Description By ChatGPT Plus:
+`Description By ChatGPT Plus:`
-Prompt:1500 words on how this all works with thougths.txt
+`Prompt:1500 words on how this all works with thougths.txt`

 The code provided is an implementation of an AI chatbot using Open Source's GPT-Neo language model and the Discord API.
 The chatbot is designed to respond to user messages with an AI-generated answer.